 Jacqui Southey, of Save The Children NZ, says unaffordable housing has worsened over the past six years, and she is calling for urgent policy changes to make homes affordable for struggling families.

-Save The Children New Zealand warns the rising costs of housing have increasingly pushed families into poverty over the past six years.
+Save The Children New Zealand warns that rising housing costs have increasingly pushed families into poverty over the past six years.

 Jacqui Southey, the advocacy and research director at the aid and development agency, is calling for urgent policy changes to make homes more affordable for struggling